What is Heroin Addiction?

-Having personally walked that road many times, the Heroin Treatment and Heroin Rehab Counsellors of Bethesda Addictions Treatment Centre may well be one of the best equipped teams around to help you, irrespective of the length, depth or severity of your drug addiction.
+Having personally walked that road many times, the Heroin Treatment and Heroin Rehab Counsellors of Bethesda Retreat may well be one of the best-equipped teams around to help you, irrespective of the length, depth or severity of your drug addiction.

-The heroin addict is never the only person to suffer from the addiction.
+The heroin addict is never the only person to suffer from addiction.
 The whole family suffers.

 An ex-user’s story